Vonng/pigsty/docs/s-faq.md

 #### Is it possible to monitor existing PG instances?

-For external databases created by non-Pigsty provisioning schemes, you can use [monitor-only mode](d-monly) deployment, please refer to the doc for details.
+For external databases created by non-Pigsty provisioning schemes, you can use [Monitor-Only](d-monly) deployment, please refer to the doc for details.

 If the instance can be managed by Pigsty, you may consider deploying components such as node_exporter, pg_exporter, etc. on the target node in the same manner as a standard deployment.